how to set up a shop drawing review process

 How to Set Up Your Shop Drawing Review Process in zipBoard

-1. Set Up a Project and Upload Your Shop Drawings
+1. Set Up a Project & Upload Shop Drawings

-• You can also integrate with your DMS via APIs if needed.
+• Optionally, integrate with your DMS via APIs.

 2. Invite Project Stakeholders as Collaborators